-Recent laws have been drafted rather ineptly and passed by Parliament with such haste that they require constant amendments.
-For example, the Goods & Services Tax Act 2017 came into effect on 1st July 2017.
-However, it has undergone several amendments within just the first year.
+Recent laws have been drafted rather ineptly and passed by Parliament with such haste that they require constant amendment.
+For example, the Goods & Services Tax Act 2017 came into effect on 1 July 2017.
+However, it underwent several amendments within just the first year.
 The FCRA 1976 was replaced by FCRA 2010.
 However, FCRA Rules 2011 were significantly modified by FCRA (Amendment) Rules 2015.
-Thereafter, the Ministry of Home Affairs has continued to bring in new compliance requirements by way of official circulars and orders.
+During the Covid-19 pandemic the government of India drastically amended both the Act and the Rules, mandating, among other changes, that all foreign contributions must only be received in a designated FCRA Bank Account with the State Bank of India, New Delhi Main Branch.
+The other major change was prohibiting organizations licensed to receive 'foreign contributions' from sub-granting such funds to a partner organization, even if the latter is registered under FCRA.
+The Ministry of Home Affairs continues to bring in new compliance requirements by way of official circulars and orders.